-In everyday practice, communication with patients plays a particularly important role.
-According to the Action Alliance for Patient Safety (APS), at least a quarter of treatment errors are due to poor communication between physicians, MFAs and patients.
-However, successful communication not only avoids errors, but also contributes significantly to a positive doctor-patient relationship and ensures the success of your practice.
+Communication with patients in particular plays an important role in everyday practice.
+According to the Action Alliance for Patient Safety (APS), at least a quarter of medical errors are due to a lack of communication between doctors, MFAs and patients.
+Successful communication not only avoids mistakes, but also contributes significantly to a positive doctor-patient relationship and ensures the success of your practice.

-But medical communication is complex: every patient is different and has new requirements for the conversation.
-On top of that, there is simply a lack of time.
-The good news is that even small efforts can make a big difference in patient communication.
+But medical communication is complex: Every patient is different and has new interview requirements.
+What's more, there is simply a lack of time.
+The good news: Even small efforts bring great success in patient communication.

 What is good doctor-patient communication?

-As a physician, your communicative competence is also in demand in your everyday professional life; after all, it is one of the most important activities in the medical field.
-Beginning with patient acquisition, through consultation and treatment, to long-term patient retention, successful patient communication forms the basis of a positive doctor-patient relationship.
+As a doctor, your communication skills are also required in everyday working life; after all, it is one of the most important jobs in the medical sector.
+Starting with patient acquisition, counseling, treatment and long-term patient loyalty, successful patient communication forms the basis of a positive doctor-patient relationship.

-And a lot has changed in this area!
-Good doctor-patient communication today focuses on patient-oriented communication at eye level.
-It gives trust and comfort and serves the need for attention and recognition.
-So show a genuine interest in your patients and listen actively!
+And a lot has happened in this area!
+Good doctor-patient communication today focuses on patient-oriented communication on equal terms.
+It provides trust and comfort and meets the need for attention and recognition.
+So show a real interest in your patients and listen actively!

 Tips for a successful patient interview

-When you think of communication, do you also think directly about the right choice of words and the way you speak?
+When communicating, do you also immediately think of the correct choice of words and the way of speaking?
 That is definitely important!
-However, this already takes place before you speak a single word.
+However, this takes place even before you speak a single word.
 Non-verbal communication, i.e. gestures, facial expressions and your body language, has a major influence on doctor-patient communication.

-Tip 1: Shared decision making - reaching the goal together
+Tip 1: Shared decision making — achieving the goal together

-In shared decision making, physicians and patients form a team.
-Together, they decide on diagnosis and treatment options.
-This type of doctor-patient relationship is in vogue: According to a study by the University of Witten/Herdecke, more than two-thirds of all patients would like to be involved in finding a therapy.
-Almost half additionally seek information to help them make decisions.
+In so-called “shared decision making,” doctors and patients form a team.
+Together, you decide on the diagnosis and treatment option.
+This type of doctor-patient relationship is trending: According to a Witten/Herdecke University study More than two thirds of all patients would like to participate in finding a treatment.
+Almost half are also looking for information in order to be able to have a say.

-Practice example: In everyday practice, for example, you can explain your path to diagnosis.
-This creates appreciation and engagement, and you turn treatment goals into patient goals.
-The basic paper of the Data, Demography and Quality (DDQ) department goes into more depth on the topic.
+Practical example: In everyday practice, for example, you can explain your path to diagnosis.
+This creates appreciation and commitment, and you turn treatment goals into patient goals. that Basic paper from the Department of Data, Demography and Quality (DDQ) deepens the topic.

 Tip 2: Avoid technical jargon

-During your doctor-patient discussion, remember that you are sitting across from a medical layperson.
-The question of whether the pain is located more laterally or medially does not come naturally to many.
-Instead, speak your patients' language.
-Avoid technical vocabulary and use simple words to explain the context.
+During your doctor-patient consultation, don't forget that a medical layperson is sitting across from you.
+The question of whether the pain is more lateral or medial is not self-evident for many.
+Speak the language of your patients instead.
+Avoid specialized vocabulary and use simple words to describe connections.

 Tip 3: Ask the right questions

-Because this does not always work well, use the technique of asking questions at the end of your patient interview.
-It is best to have your patients recount the diagnosis or treatment method in their own words.
-Also ask open-ended questions.
-This will make your counterpart feel heard and taken seriously.
+Because this does not always work well, use the questioning technique at the end of your patient consultation.
+It is best to let your patients describe the diagnosis or treatment method in their own words.
+Ask open-ended questions as well.
+As a result, your counterpart feels heard and taken seriously.

 Tip 4: Communicate patiently

-Your time is limited, the waiting room is full and the elaborate documentation is piling up - nevertheless: listen to your patients.
-Easier said than done, because they are usually interrupted after just 18 seconds.
-But this is precisely how your counterpart feels the time pressure, becomes nervous and important information is lost.
+Your time is limited, the waiting room is full and the extensive documentation is piling up — yet: listen to your patients.
+Easier said than done, as these are usually interrupted after just 18 seconds.
+But it is precisely because of this that your counterpart feels time pressure, becomes nervous and loses important information.
 Accept the situation and get involved with your counterpart.

 Tip 5: Create trust

-A successful doctor-patient conversation can also satisfy the patient's need for attention and create safety and trust.
+A successful doctor-patient conversation can also satisfy patients' need for attention and create security and trust.
 Make sure that:

-The proper handling of patients by MFAs and ZFAs.
+The correct treatment of patients through MFAs and ZFAs

-Doctor-patient communication begins even before the consultation: from the first telephone call to the registration at the reception desk to leaving the practice, there are various points of contact.
-The exchange within your practice team is also part of patient communication.
+Doctor-patient communication starts even before the consultation: From the first telephone call to registration at the reception to leaving the practice, there are various points of contact.
+Communication within your practice team is also part of patient communication.
 Smooth processes, friendly service and a pleasant atmosphere are just as important as individual attention.
-Patients often perceive the working atmosphere in particular very sensitively.
+Patients in particular often perceive the working environment very sensitively.

-Patients already make contact with you outside the practice.
-For example, on the Internet or during a phone call.
+Patients are already contacting you outside the practice.
+For example on the Internet or on the phone.
 Therefore, make sure you have a clearly structured website and list your opening hours on Google.
-When calling on the phone, your medical assistants (MFA) should always introduce themselves in a friendly manner by name.
+When making a phone call, your Medical Assistant (MFA) Always introduce yourself by name in a friendly way.

-It is a well-known fact that first impressions count.
-That is why MFAs and ZFAs play a central role in dealing with patients.
-Ensure a clean entrance area, a friendly greeting and signal attention through eye contact.
+As is well known, the first impression counts.
+MFAs and ZFAs therefore play a central role in dealing with patients.
+Make sure you have a clean entrance area, a friendly greeting and signal attention through eye contact.

-Even a small talk when taking blood or a friendly inquiry about the current condition convey a positive and appreciative attitude.
+Even a small talk while drawing blood or a friendly question about the current state of health convey a positive and appreciative attitude.

 Tip 8: Set clear deadlines

-"I've been waiting here for hours!" - Displeasure about long waiting times in doctors' offices is a frequent point of criticism among patients.
-Often, staff and patient perceptions do not match.
+“I've been waiting here for hours! “— Discontent about long waiting times in medical practices is a frequent point of criticism among patients.
+Employee and patient perceptions often do not match.

 Tip 9: Team meeting in the doctor's office

-Regular team meetings strengthen the sense of unity and motivation.
+Regular team meetings strengthen the sense of togetherness and motivation.
 They also promote the flow of information and resolve conflicts.
-Experts advise holding them once a month if possible.
+Experts advise doing this once a month if possible.

 Tip 10: Save time with Nelly

 Successful doctor-patient communication has a lot to do with your available time.
-Nelly helps you and your team save precious time and tedious administrative work:
+Nelly helps you and your team save valuable time and annoying administrative work:

-- Treatment-related documents can be sent easily and encrypted
+- Treatment-related documents can be sent easily and in encrypted form

-- You can bill private and self-pay services with one click
+- You can bill private and self-paying services with one click

-- Many documents can be signed legally compliant and digitally
+- Lots of documents can be signed digitally and in compliance with the law

-Thanks to Nelly, you digitize your bureaucratic daily practice routine.
+Thanks Nelly Digitize your day-to-day bureaucratic practice.
 This saves valuable time and reduces unnecessary miscommunication.
-So that you can start directly into a goal-oriented doctor-patient conversation.
-We will advise you on your individual case without obligation and free of charge!
+So that you can start a targeted doctor-patient conversation right away.
+Wir advise you without obligation and free of charge to your individual case!

 - https://teamentwicklung-lab.de/aerztliche-gespraechsfuehrung